AlexeyPodd/Alchemy-university-5-Escrow-Application/readme.md

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## What was done during the Project

+1. Added simple backend server for storing addresses of contracts
+2. Simple inputs were replaced with form (useForm), with frontend validation
+3. Added frontend denomination select for creating new contract
+4. App was fragmented into components for greater ease of working with it